 Brittany is the Client Service Associate (CSA) for Wela Strategies.
 She serves as the first line of support for client requests and helps onboard our new clients.
-She has been in the financial industry for nine years and loves helping others.
+She has been in the financial industry for over 10 years and loves helping others.

-Brittany married her husband, Seth, in 2021.
+Brittany married her husband, Seth, in 2021, and they welcomed their first child, Brooklynn, in 2023.
 In her free time, she enjoys Georgia football, spending time with friends and family, and traveling as often as she can (even if that’s to visit her family down in Florida at the beach).

 Before joining Wela Strategies, Adam learned the ropes of the wealth management industry working with Matt Reiner and the Benjamin team assisting with marketing and sales efforts.
 Adam started his career in digital marketing in the legal tech software industry and since transitioning over to the Wela team Adam has begun to take on an Investment Associate role.
 In this role he has helped create and deliver content for existing clients and prospects, assisted our team with client servicing efforts, and supported our financial advisors.

 Adam graduated from Auburn University in 2018 with a degree in marketing and a focus on consumer behavior.
 Atlanta native Adam has a passion for maintaining and building relationships with people.
 In his free time, Adam enjoys traveling, skiing, and watching sports.